oracle/oracle-database-operator/docs/sidb/README.md

 ![database-actions-home](/images/sidb/database-actions-home.png)

-More info on Database Actions can be found at <https://docs.oracle.com/en/database/oracle/sql-developer-web/21.2/index.html>
+For more information about Database Actions, see: [Oracle Database Actions](https://docs.oracle.com/en/database/oracle/sql-developer-web/21.2/index.html).

 ### Application Express

-Oracle Application Express (APEX) is a low-code development platform that enables developers to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
+Oracle APEX (previously known as Oracle Application Express) is a low-code development platform that enables developers to build scalable, secure enterprise apps, with world-class features that can be deployed anywhere.

 Using APEX, developers can quickly develop and deploy compelling apps that solve real problems and provide immediate value.
 Developers won't need to be an expert in a vast array of technologies to deliver sophisticated solutions.
 Focus on solving the problem and let APEX take care of the rest.